mycalpoly/Practical-Byzantine-Fault-Tolerance-PBFT-/README.md

 A simple PBFT protocol over HTTP, using python3 asyncio/aiohttp.
-This is just a proof of concept implementation.
+This repo was forked from CyHsiung for use in our CSC569 project

 ## Configuration
 A `pbft.yaml` config file is needed for the nodes to run.
 A sample is as follows: